Xe/site/blog/windows-pain-2021-03-03.markdown

 `Get-ChildItem`, `Set-Location` and `Invoke-WebRequest`.
 However there are aliases for `ls`, `dir`, `cd` and `wget`.

-However they are not flag-compatible, so if you try to do `wget -O example.json https://xn--u7hz981o.ws/test.json` you don't actually get the file written to `example.json`.
+But they are not flag-compatible, so if you try to do `wget -O example.json https://xn--u7hz981o.ws/test.json` you don't actually get the file written to `example.json`.
+You get this:

+TODO(Xe): example here

+I get that adding flag compatibility would be a huge pain and really be out of scope, but it would really be nice if some minimal effort was made to shim it out.

+### Themes

 ## Go